styler00dollar/VSGAN-tensorrt-docker/README.md

 # the folderpath before ":" will be mounted in the path which follows afterwards
 # contents of the vsgan folder should appear inside /workspace/tensorrt

-docker run --privileged --gpus all -it --rm -v /home/vsgan_path/:/workspace/tensorrt styler00dollar/vsgan_tensorrt:latest
+sudo docker run --privileged --gpus all -it --rm -v /home/vsgan_path/:/workspace/tensorrt styler00dollar/vsgan_tensorrt:latest

 # Windows is mostly similar, but the path needs to be changed slightly:
 Example for C://path